voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> I immediately came home, tried logging into my online banking accounts, but couldn't due to 2FA.
+Of course, I won't be able to log in until a replacement phone arrives.

+> > It's the same failure mode if you s/phone/token/.

+-

+> There is nothing in any dishwasher, fridge, vacuum cleaner, washing machine, ${you_name_the_home_appliance} that would require to be smarter than they are without those (actually far from smart) hardware and software that is being installed and imposed on customers.

+-

+> Typo in the headline: s/DNA/NDA/

+-

+> I distro hop with my home laptops and use Windows at $JOB

+-

+> \> If we assume that both groups visit government websites equally often

+> My pattern matching experience from real life tells me that this is unlikely....

+-

+> The blog post misunderstand that many people that do that are simply using "hello" as a "ping" to see if someone's really there for immediate synchronous communication.
+They want to type just 1 word first ... and then wait for a human-style-TCP-ACKnowledgement

+-

+> Some grouping or merging of URLs for major news would be nice, though hard to implement.
+For example Apple releases a new product, new version of Firefox, new S1 filing of $unicorn.

+-

+> Yes, crows use poke, dig, find, free, head, tail, touch, more, mount, make.
+And if they don’t like you, they use kill.
+Sometimes even killall.

+> crows are unable to use git, but then even I was unable to use git right after onboarding.

+-

+> Unbounded extensibility is a great way to get adoption of a standard, in the sense that a lot of products will say "Fully $standard Compatible!" in their marketing materials.
+It is a bad way to ensure that the standard actually means anything outside the marketing materials.

+-

+> Then again, I've used mailing lists since UUCP and VMS, so maybe I'm just exp\^Wold.

+-

 > English is the javascript of languages: full of warts and enforcing a status quo that sucks but everyone has to learn it because this is the world we live in.

 > Esperanto would be like Haskell: beautifully pure and regular but no one uses it except for a passionate community of die-hard zealots.